kendallgmason/kendallgmason/README.md

-💁🏾‍♀️ I'm a South Coast based full-stack developer
+:adult: I'm a South Coast based full-stack developer

 🌱 I’m currently learning JavaScript, Node, SQL, React and Next.js with the School of Code